rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P05/README.md

 # D&D Game - Don't Get Excited ...
 This is Hard!
+#### Due Date : None
 ## Basic Characters

-For each basic character, you should represent the following attributes:
+For each basic character, you should represent the following basic attributes:

 | Attribute    | Description                                               | Min | Max |
 | :----------- | :-------------------------------------------------------- | :-: | :-: |